harmonify/movie-reservation-system/docs/dev/user-service/event-driven-architecture.md

 ### Cons

-- Message loss when system error (i.e. network error, host crashes, etc.) occurs.
+- Message loss when system error (e.g. network error, host crashes, etc.) occurs.
 - High temporal coupling:
   - At least one instance of notification service must be up and ready when the user service sends a request.
   - Necessity to implement client-side / 3rd-party service discovery: To be highly available and scalable.